mattst/sublime-single-trailing-new-line/README.md

 - It is generally advisable to use full syntax names, as shown in the example file above.
 Partial syntax names will work, e.g. `"XML.sublime-syntax"`, but only full syntax names will be added and removed when using the palette commands.

-- In fact any case sensitive substring match will work. e.g. the list `["C++", "Java", "Python", "Rails", "XML"]` would match all of the syntaxes shown in the example file above, but it would also match a whole lot more (17 of the ST v3 default syntaxes).
+- In fact any case sensitive substring match will work; e.g. the list `["C++", "Java", "Python", "Rails", "XML"]` would match all of the syntaxes shown in the example file above, but it would also match a whole lot more (17 of the ST v3 default syntaxes).

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.
 Using just `"C"` on its own would be inadvisable because it would match any syntax containing an upper-case letter C (16 of the ST v3 default syntaxes).